-Summary public business among themselves, the electronic mail constitutes a meeting that is subject to the OML's requirements.
+CCW Summary requirements governing communication by electronic mail that do not other meeting that is subject to the OML's requirements.
 The bill substitutes the word exchange for the word use in describing the type of electronic mail communication that triggers the application of the OML.
 The bill clarifies existing statutory provisions to specify that electronic mail communication between elected officials that does not relate to the merits or substance of pending legislation or other public business is not a meeting for OML purposes.
 Under the bill, the type of electronic communication that also does not constitute a meeting for OML purposes includes electronic communication regarding scheduling and availability as well as electronic communication that is sent by an elected official for the purpose of forwarding information, responding to an inquiry from an individual who is not a member of the state or local public body, or posing a question for later discussion by the public body.